 procedures to ensure continuity of care for Residents receiving Basic Health Services who move-in or move-out of the Residence; and

-the role, membership, and authority of an internal quality assurance and performance improvement committee, and develop and implement key quality indicators, or implement key quality indicators as otherwise described or defined by EOAI.
+the role, membership, and authority of an internal quality assurance and performance improvement committee.
+The internal quality assurance and performance improvement committee must develop and implement key quality indicators and implement key quality indicators as described or defined by EOAI.

 Review of Applications.
 The EOAI shall not review an Application for Certification unless: